20 diversity and inclusion interview questions

 1. In your opinion, what is the most challenging aspect of working in a diverse environment?

-This question can provide insight into whether the candidate views diversity as a strength or a problem.
-Keep an ear out for red-flag answers like “remembering people’s pronouns” or “having to slow down for someone else.”
+This question can provide insight into whether the candidate views diversity as a strength or a challenge to manage.
+Keep an ear out for red-flag answers like "remembering people's pronouns" or "having to slow down for someone else."

 2. What is your approach to understanding the perspectives of colleagues from different backgrounds?

-An excellent answer to this would revolve around communication and voluntary immersion into different cultures.
-Does the candidate seem surprised that you’re asking this?
-Or do their answers appear rehearsed and contrived?
+An excellent answer here revolves around communication and voluntary immersion in different cultures.
+Does the candidate seem surprised you're asking?
+Or do their answers feel rehearsed and contrived?

-3. Can you share a time when you worked with a colleague with a different background/culture than yours and how you made sure to be inclusive of their identity?
+3. Can you share a time when you worked with a colleague with a different background or culture than yours and how you made sure to be inclusive of their identity?

 This question asks for specific past behavior, providing insight into a candidate's real-life application of DEIB values.
 It assesses their ability to embrace and respect others' identities.